multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ## Building a smart contract

 In order to deploy a smart contract on the network, you need to build it first.
-On this purpose, [sc-meta](/developers/meta/sc-build-reference#how-to-basic-build) should be used.
+For this purpose, [sc-meta](/developers/meta/sc-build-reference#how-to-basic-build) should be used.
 To learn more about `sc-meta`, please check out [this page](/developers/meta/sc-meta).

 The contract we will be using for this examples can be found [here](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/adder).